camping-packing-list

 Bring your sleeping bags and sleeping pads to place the bags on.
 The pads will create a more comfy sleeping area.
 Don’t forget your pillows, either.

-Foldable chairs are also a good idea to have, so the tent and sleeping area isn’t the only place you can rest.
+Foldable chairs are also a good idea, so the tent and sleeping area isn’t the only place to rest.

 Lights